Willgunter/Discord-Clone/README.md

     - Update: tried to send a request via PostMan with server and channel data and it did not work that is okay though I did not fully expect it to.

+- 10/5/2023

+    - Reorganized content box and message box component to be closer to main component in files.
+This should help with organization.
+Currently in the midsts of debugging why my message is not sending with route and server information and I am making lots of progress.
+(Why did it take me so long to realize console.log() in typescript outputs to the browser and not the vscode terminal...)

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)
 - [GitHub repo of above video](https://github.com/CodAffection/MEAN-Stack-CRUD-Operations)